-- To be informed about standardization: - Participate in the national Smart ICT workshops; - Benefit from dedicated awareness session; - Identify the most relevant Smart ICT standardization technical committees and standards projects with the Smart ICT standards watch; - Consult the ILNAS publications on Smart ICT standardization; - Consult freely the national, European and international standards; - Benefit from the ICT standardization research results at national level. - To be trained in standardization - Participate in a one-day training on Digital Trust; - Register in the University certificate Smart ICT for Business Innovation. - To be involved in standardization - Become national standardization delegate - Participate in ICT technical committees, - Register in the training "New delegates in standardization", - Benefit from the support offered by the national standards body, - Stronger commitment as a national delegate (chairman, head of delegation, editor of European or international standards), - Submit comments on draft standards under public enquiry; - Propose new standards projects; - Monitor the standardization work performed by the European multi-stakeholder platform on ICT standardization (MSP).
+- To be informed about standardization: - o Participate in the national Smart ICT workshops; - Benefit from dedicated awareness session; - Identify the most relevant Smart ICT standardization technical committees and standards projects with the Smart ICT standards watch; - Consult the ILNAS publications on Smart ICT standardization; - o Consult freely the national, European and international standards; - Benefit from the ICT standardization research results at national level. - To be trained in standardization. - Participate in the trainings on Smart ICT standardization; - o Register in the University certificate Smart ICT for Business Innovation. - To be involved in standardization - o Become national standardization delegate - Participate in ICT technical committees, - Register in the training "New delegates in standardization", - Benefit from the support offered by the national standards body, - Stronger commitment as a national delegate (chairman, head of delegation, editor of European or international standards), - Submit comments on draft standards under public enquiry; - o Propose new standards projects; - Monitor the standardization work performed by the European multi-stakeholder platform on ICT standardization (MSP).